ILoveAzure-cloud/ILA-Manifest/main/whatis/content.md

 All video MUST BE in **English language**.

+## Type of content

+Content usually should be related to "technical" aspects such as explaination on something to achieve or configure using resources available on *Microsoft Azure*.
+This is the kind of content that the audience should be reasonably sure to find as created from this community.

-Content could be related to "non-technical" aspects such as marketing, pricing, architecture, general availability announce, public github repo or whatever could be useful in any way to the attendee to learn more about *Microsoft Azure* .
+Nonetheless the content could be related to "non-technical" aspects such as marketing, pricing, architecture, general availability announcement, public github repo or whatever could be useful in any way to the attendee to learn more about *Microsoft Azure* .

 In the [processes page](../../common/processes.html), there will be contributor processes explained, including new content creation guidelines.